Chapter 7 vs Chapter 13 Bankruptcy: Complete Guide to Choosing Your Debt Relief Solution

 Ask yourself these critical questions: Do you pass the Chapter 7 means test?
 Are you facing foreclosure or repossession?
 Do you have valuable non-exempt assets?
 Can you realistically afford monthly plan payments for 3-5 years?
 What’s your priority—speed or asset protection?
 These answers will guide you toward the right bankruptcy chapter for your situation.

 Both Chapter 7 and Chapter 13 bankruptcy offer legitimate paths to financial freedom, each designed for different circumstances.
-Consulting with an experienced bankruptcy attorney ensures you choose the option that maximizes debt relief while protecting your most important assets and achieving your financial goals.
+Consulting with an experienced bankruptcy attorney ensures you discuss which option may apply based on legal eligibility and individual circumstances.

 Median Chapter 7 filers earn $30,000-$40,000 annually, while Chapter 13 filers earn $45,000-$60,000.
 Primary debt causes include medical bills (67%), credit card debt (45%), and job loss (40%).
 Geographic variations impact chapter selection—states with generous homestead exemptions see higher Chapter 7 rates.
 Post-pandemic trends show stabilizing filing numbers with modest projected increases.